 Yoga, Pilates and barre are all low-impact disciplines that are great options for at-home workouts.

-However, while there are some similarities between these three training styles — for instance, you might find yourself doing planks in a yoga, barre or Pilates class — they each have distinct qualities.
+While there are some similarities between these three training styles — for instance, you might find yourself doing planks in a yoga, barre or Pilates class — they each have distinct qualities.
 Find out more about each discipline so you can decide which one is right for you.

 How to compare and choose between yoga, Pilates and barre

-If you’re thinking about trying a yoga, Pilates or barre class and wondering which is the best discipline for you, it pays to know the key differences – and benefits – before you roll out your mat.
+If you’re thinking about trying a yoga, Pilates or barre class and wondering which is the best choice for you, it pays to know the key differences – and benefits – before you roll out your mat.

 Feel grounded with yoga